plinio-jrm/SPT-Plinio-Experience/README.md

+# PlinioJRM Experience server mod

+This is a mod that reflects what i enjoy in singleplayer Tarkov.
+The changes are configurable and the project is set closest to SOLID pattern.

+### More information about how to compile can be found below!

 # Welcome to the SPT-AKI Modding Project

 This project is designed to streamline the initial setup process for building and creating mods in the SPT-AKI environment.
 Follow this guide to set up your environment efficiently.